angeldollface/mandys-house/README.md

 ## USAGE :hammer_and_pick:

 To use this site for your own Mandy-powered site, you need to have Mandy installed.
 To find out how to do that, head over to [this link](https://angeldollface.art/mandys-house/documentation/installation).
-You also need to have [Git](https://git-scm.org) installed.
-Once you have both installed, you can use this in the following way:
+Once you have this installed, you can use this in the following way:

 - 1.)
 Check you have the latest version of Mandy installed: